Development and Release

 Normality was developed by Gremlin Interactive; it was self-published by Gremlin in the UK and published by Interplay Productions in the US in 1996.
 It was re-released with support for modern systems via GOG.com in 2011, and via Steam in 2015.

-Normality pits you as Kent, a fun-loving and rebellious teenager in the city of Neutropolis, a police state where fun is prohibited by law.
-After returning to your apartment (following your arrest for whistling a happy tune in the streets) he finds a note informing him of an underground movement to help release the city from its strict overlords.
-You spend the game solving puzzles, exploring, and talking to people in your quest to find out about the resistance movement and help them with their cause.
+Players control Kent, a fun-loving and rebellious teenager in the city of Neutropolis, a police state where fun is prohibited by law.
+Kent is arrested for whistling an annoying tune and being happy.
+After seven days in jail, Kent returns to his apartment and finds a note informing him of an underground movement to help release the city from its strict overlords.
+Players spend the game solving puzzles, exploring, and talking to people in the quest to find out about the resistance movement and help them with their cause.

-Inventory is handled in a similar pop-up manner, allowing you to combine or use objects by clicking the mouse.
+Inventory is handled in a similar pop-up manner, allowing players to combine or use objects by clicking on drawings of inventory items.